-- In April the PMTCT (prevention of mother to child transmission) start functioning.
+- In April the PMTCT (Prevention of Mother to Child Transmission) started operating.

-- In May the twins project: Hope and Life (PLWHA), Awake groups for prevention and control of HIV/AIDS offices start to work with six members of staff.
+- In May the twins project: Hope and Life (PLWHA) Awake groups for prevention and control of HIV/AIDS offices start to work with six members staff.

 - Improvement of laboratory with new Haematology analyzer (Beckman Coulter) machine.